-This Easy Garden Pasta Salad is as colorful as the rainbow and simply delicious.
+This easy Vegan Pasta Salad is as colorful as the rainbow and simply delicious.
 It will impress family and requires less than 30 minutes to make, so dinner can be on the table in no time flat.

 In addition to the whole grain pasta, this recipe calls for baby lima beans, corn, carrots, and red kidney beans.
 I like to use frozen vegetables because they are economical and convenient to keep on hand.